SlugBot/web/economy_guide.md

 Scanning the network for other user's processes is a major part of keeping your account secure and successfully attacking another user's account.
 Your Scanner level governs your scan durations along with various other detection based actions.

 ## Interceptor
 Your Interceptor level governs the duration and efficacy of processes that pertain to intercepting transactions between accounts.
-A higher Interceptor level will, for example, make SKIMMERs plant faster and increase the number of SKIMMERs you can plant.
+A higher Interceptor level will, for example, make SKIMMERs plant faster.

 ## Wire
 Any activity that involves transfering SC between accounts is governed by the Wire stat.